code-423n4/2022-11-paraspace-findings/data/Sathish9098-G.md

 ##   [GAS-14]  WE CAN USE ++X/--X  INSTEAD OF [Y]=X+1 OR [Y]=X-1 .
 LIKE THIS WAY WE CAN SAVE 63 GAS DURING EXECUTION

+>  There is 6 instance of this issue:

           File:  2022-11-paraspace/paraspace-core/contracts/protocol/tokenization/libraries/MintableERC721Logic.sol